-We are a commercial-stage biopharmaceutical company focused on helping patients through the discovery and development of unique RNAtargeted therapeutics, gene therapy and other genetic therapeutic modalities for the treatment of rare diseases.
-Applying our proprietary, highlydifferentiated and innovative technologies, and through collaborations with our strategic partners, we are developing potential therapeutic candidates for a broad range of diseases and disorders, including Duchenne muscular dystrophy ("DMD"), Limb-girdle muscular dystrophies ("LGMDs"), and other neuromuscular and central nervous system ("CNS") related disorders.
+We are a commercial-stage biopharmaceutical company focused on helping patients through the discovery and development of unique RNA-targeted therapeutics, gene therapy and other genetic therapeutic modalities for the treatment of rare diseases.
+Applying our proprietary, highly-differentiated and innovative technologies, and through collaborations with our strategic partners, we are developing potential therapeutic candidates for a broad range of diseases and disorders, including Duchenne muscular dystrophy ("DMD"), Limb-girdle muscular dystrophies ("LGMDs"), and other neuromuscular and central nervous system ("CNS") related disorders.

-Our first commercial product, EXONDYS 51 (eteplirsen) Injection ("EXONDYS 51"), was granted accelerated approval by the U.S. Food and Drug Administration (the "FDA") on September 19, 2016.
+We commercialize three products that were approved by the FDA: EXONDYS 51 (eteplirsen) Injection ("EXONDYS 51"), was granted accelerated approval by the FDA on September 19, 2016.
 EXONDYS 51 is indicated for the treatment of DMD in patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
-EXONDYS 51 uses our phosphorodiamidate morpholino oligomer ("PMO") chemistry and exon-skipping technology to skip exon 51 of the dystrophin gene.

-Our second commercial product, VYONDYS 53 (golodirsen) Injection ("VYONDYS 53"), was granted accelerated approval by the FDA on December 12, 2019.
+EXONDYS 51 uses our phosphorodiamidate morpholino oligomer ("PMO") chemistry and exonskipping technology to skip exon 51 of the dystrophin gene.
+VYONDYS 53 (golodirsen) Injection ("VYONDYS 53"), was granted accelerated approval by the FDA on December 12, 2019.
 VYONDYS 53 is indicated for the treatment of DMD in patients who have a confirmed mutation of the DMD gene that is amenable to exon 53 skipping.
 VYONDYS 53 uses our PMO chemistry and exon-skipping technology to skip exon 53 of the dystrophin gene.
+AMONDYS 45 (casimersen) Injection ("AMONDYS 45"), was granted accelerated approval by the FDA on February 25, 2021.
+AMONDYS 45 is indicated for the treatment of DMD in patients who have a confirmed mutation of the DMD gene that is amenable to exon 45 skipping.
+AMONDYS 45 uses our PMO chemistry and exon-skipping technology to skip exon 45 of the dystrophin gene.

-We are in the process of conducting various EXONDYS 51 and VYONDYS 53 clinical trials, including studies that are required to comply with our post-marketing FDA requirements/commitments to verify and describe the clinical benefit of EXONDYS 51 and VYONDYS 53.
+We are in the process of conducting various EXONDYS 51, VYONDYS 53 and AMONDYS 45 clinical trials, including studies that are required to comply with our post-marketing FDA requirements/commitments to verify and describe the clinical benefit of these products.